 - Let “TTL” be automatic or choose 60.

-- Click the “Tick” icons to Save the CNAME Record.
+- Click the “Tick” icon to Save the CNAME Record.

 You have successfully created a CNAME record for your custom domain.
 Now follow the last section “05.
 Setup Custom Domain On Tumblr“.